xDido/CSharp-xSQL/README.md

 # C#-xSQL(ASP.NET)
-## Overview
-In this milestone, you are required to implement a web application with a user interface that connects to your already implemented database in the previous milestones in order to perform the requirements listed below.
 ## Requirements
 Your web application should have an interface that allows the specified actions to be done for each of the mentioned user type: